defcronyke/ts-camera-filter/README.md

 npm i
 ```

+### Run The Web App

-The npm i command will take a few minutes, because it's downloading and installing everything that's needed to run the webapp.
-When it's done, you can run the offline version of the webapp whenever you want by running this command from inside the project's directory:
+The npm i command will take a few minutes, because it's downloading and installing everything that's needed to run the web app.
+Once it's done, you can run the offline version of the webapp whenever you want by running this command from inside the project's directory:
 ```bash
 npm start
 ```

-Your web browser will probably open a new tab now which is running the app offline, but if it doesn't, you can manually browse to: [http://localhost:3000](http://localhost:3000)
+Your web browser will probably open a new tab now which is running the web app offline, but if it doesn't, you can manually browse to: [http://localhost:3000](http://localhost:3000)

+### Run Over Local Area Network

-For your convenience, the webapp is also made available to your Local Area Network (LAN), so you can access it from other computers on your network by browsing to: [http://\<your-computer-ip\>:3000](http://<your-computer-ip>:3000)  (make sure to replace \<your-computer-ip\> with the IP address of the computer that is running the npm start command)
+For your convenience, the web app is also made available to your Local Area Network (LAN), so you can access it from other computers on your network by browsing to: [http://\<your-computer-ip\>:3000](http://<your-computer-ip>:3000)  (make sure to replace \<your-computer-ip\> with the IP address of the computer that is running the npm start command)

-## Updating
+### Updating

 To update to the latest version of this project, if you originally cloned it with git, just run these commands from inside the project directory:
 ```bash